CleanCut/ultimate_rust_crash_course/README.md

 The exercises are separate Rust projects inside the `exercises/` subdirectory.
 For each exercise, you should:
 - Open the corresponding`exercise/EXERCISE_NAME` directory in your IDE/Editor
+  - Seriously, just open the _individual exercise directory_ in your IDE.
+If you open the entire repository, your IDE will probably complain that it sees multiple Rust projects.
 - Navigate to the same directory with your Terminal application (so you can run `cargo run`, etc.)
 - Open up the `src/main.rs` file.
 - Follow the numbered exercise instructions in the code comments.

-If you encounter any problems with the exercises, please feel free to use the online course communication tools to contact me, or [open an issue].
+If you encounter any problems with the exercises, please feel free to use the online course communication tools to contact me, or [open an discussion].
 Either way. 😄

 For your convenience, here is a list of all the exercises, with links to view the code on GitHub.